-Catholic Voice each month will follow the everyday experiences of St Francis Xavier College
+Catholic Voice each month will follow the everyday experiences of St Francis Xavier College schoolgirl Emma as she navigates her way through the highs and lows of year 12.

 I've finally reached my last year of school.
 I should feel older than all the other students and be looking forward to that freedom I've been hoping for since the first assignment in year 7.